Fang (band): Reformation

-In 1989, Boner Records released Fang's first compilation album, Landshark/Where the Wild Thing Are.
+In 1989, Boner Records released Fang's first compilation album, Landshark/Where the Wild Things Are.
 The album included Fang's debut album and debut EP.

 After a long break, Fang regrouped in 1995 and released the "Electric Chair" single on Man's Ruin Records in 1997.
 The line-up at this time included Sam McBride (vocals), Greg Langston (drums), Bill Burnett (guitar) and Josh Levine (bass).
 This incarnation of the band recorded the American Nightmare LP on Wingnut Records.

 In 1999, Jim Martin, formerly of Faith No More, joined on guitar and recorded four songs for the Hello Records CD Fish and Vegetables, which was released as a split LP by fellow punk rock groups Dr. Know and Hellions.

 In May 2000, Sammytown and Jim Martin, along with Casey Orr (Gwar, Rigor Mortis) on bass, and Dallas drummer Clint Phillips (The American Fuse) performed two shows in Texas, one at Trees Dallas, and a sold-out show at Emo's in Austin.

 By 2001, the band was composed of Sammytown, Brian Schopflin (bass), Jonny Manak (guitar), Alby Wasted (guitar), and Ike Eichensehr (drums).
 Sammytown, Brian, Jonny, Alby and Ike also started the Resistoleros, an Oakland-based rock 'n' roll band.
 Steel Cage Records released the Resistoleros CD Rock 'N Roll Napalm in 2003.

-In 2004 the Pissed Off 7" picture disc came out as a split label release on Delta Pop Music and Malt Soda Records, consisting of 4 tracks from the as of yet unreleased 1988 Pissed Off Buddha recording session.
+In 2004, the Pissed Off 7" picture disc came out as a split label release on Delta Pop Music and Malt Soda Records, consisting of 4 tracks from the as of yet unreleased 1988 Pissed Off Buddha recording session.
 These songs were alternate takes to the ones that would later come out on the triple album CD in 2011.
 Delta Pop did a limited sleeve numbered out of /50 copies that were mostly given out to friends and band.

 Later in 2004, the Live Cheap CD came out on Malt Soda Recordings, featuring Sammytown (vocals), Brian Schopflin (bass), Ike Eichensehr (drums), Alby Wasted (guitar) and Jimmy Crucifix (guitarist for 1980s hardcore band Crucifix and hard rock band Proudflesh) also on guitar.
 This is the only Fang recording with two guitarists.

 In 2004, the band toured the United States.
 Sammytown, Jimmy Crucifix (guitar), Brian Schopflin (bass), Bubba Dennis (bass) and Ike Eichensehr (drums) toured as Fang in the spring of 2004 and as the Resistoleros and Fang in November 2004 with Greg Elliott on rhythm guitar.

 In January 2005, Sammy, Jimmy, Brian and Ike recorded a cover of Agression's (1980s hardcore–Nardcore band) song "Salty Leather" for a tribute to Agression members Mark Hickey and Henry Knowles, who had died.
 Dave Haro and JellyRoll came up with the idea for the tribute.
 The CD, Taking Out a Little Agression, was released on Dr. Strange Records in 2007 and featured bands including JFA, McRad, DI, Ill Repute, Dr. Know, Verbal Abuse, MDC, Oppressed Logic, Shattered Faith, and Dave Haro & JellyRoll's band KatKiller.